 Other than the medicinal, Crossandra flowers offer ornamental benefits as well.

 In India and Sri Lanka, women use the Crossandra flower as a decorative item for their hair.

 Also, people use the Crossandra flower to decorate their houses during festivals and auspicious occasions.

 Health Considerations to Keep in Mind

+It has pollens that may trigger your dormant allergies.
 Also, you must be careful about the following things.

 - If your pets chew on the leaves of the Crossandra plant, they may choke on them.

 - Your pets and kids may tumble the pot of Crossandra and injure themselves.